Financing is essential to boost the expansion of renewables

 Bouhid also reveals that entering the financial sector was a process of great effort.
 “Suney has been on the market since August 2022, but the development of the technology and project began well before that, in 2021.
 It is not easy to start an innovative project with the aim of reducing bureaucracy in such a bureaucratic segment.
 It required a lot of effort in technology.”

-“We are able to increase our customers’ financing approval rates and, most importantly, increase the speed with which this happens”, he concludes.
+“We are able to increase our customers’ financing approval rates and, above all, increase the speed with which this happens”, he concludes.

 Receive the latest news